gofore/aws-training/docs/01-introduction-to-aws/slides.md

 ## Amazon Web Services (AWS)

-- Extensive set of cloud services available in the web.
+- Extensive set of cloud services available in the web
 - On-demand, elastic resources
-- Pay-per-use with no up-front costs (with optional commitment).
+- Pay-per-use with no up-front costs (with optional commitment)
-- Self-serviced and programmable.
+- Self-serviced and programmable

 --